The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$2,245||$1,679|

-Insurance companies use age to outline risk potential, assigning rates accordingly.
-An insurance policy is commonly more expensive for young drivers — due to their inexperience — and more affordable for middle-aged drivers.
-Because each insurance company evaluates age brackets in a different way, it's smart to shop around and find the perfect policy for you.
+Insurance companies use age to estimate risk, assigning rates accordingly.
+An auto insurance policy is usually expensive for teens — due to their increased odds of being involved in an accident — and more affordable for middle-aged drivers.
+Since each insurance company evaluates age brackets in a different way, it's wise to compare rates and find a suitable policy.

-As a general rule, teen drivers should choose MetLife over Progressive: the former's average annual rates are $1,814 less than the latter's..
+As a general rule, teen drivers should choose MetLife instead of Progressive: the former's average annual rates are $1,814 less than the latter's..

 |Anti-Lock Brake System|